sumitjhaleriya/Gesture_Recognition/README.md

 2. Copy the code from the files and run them using any python interpretor .

+You need to run two files  : main.py and Augmentation.py

 you can watch the demo of the project here :